quarkiverse/quarkus-rsocket/README.md

 You can find the basic info, Quarkiverse policies and conventions in [the Quarkiverse wiki](https://github.com/quarkiverse/quarkiverse/wiki).

-In case you are creating a Quarkus extension project for the first time, please follow [Building My First Extension](https://quarkus.io/guides/building-my-first-extension) guide.

 Other useful articles related to Quarkus extension development can be found under the [Writing Extensions](https://quarkus.io/guides/#writing-extensions) guide category on the [Quarkus.io](http://quarkus.io) website.

 Thanks again, good luck and have fun!